-7.3.1 Introduction to Business Indicators and Counters
+10.3.1 Introduction to Business Indicators and Counters

 Business Indicators are project data objects you use to store the value of the key performance indicators of your process.
-For your convenience business indicators have their own entry in the structure window.
-Although Oracle BPM allows you to create business indicators using different types of data objects, Business Process Composer only allows you to create business indicators used as counter marks.
+Although Oracle BPM allows you to create business indicators using different types of data objects, within Business Process Composer you can only create business indicators used as counter marks.